 Join our monthly newsletter and RY news straight to your inbox.

 A coworking space within 30 minutes walking distance of your accommodation.

 The Remote Year Travel Team takes care of your door-to-door travel logistics between each destination.

 A private, furnished room in each city, usually in an apartment with fellow participants.

 Cultural, educational, and social activities organized into multiple Tracks™.

 We’ll work with you, or directly with your employer, to help craft the perfect pitch for making the case for remote work.

 1-2 Remote Year program leaders for each group as well as local staff on the ground in each city.

 Remote Year is a platform for professionals who want to live and work in different cities around the world.
 The company curates work and travel programs, providing participants with unique cultural experiences, travel logistics and support, and ongoing access to a global community.
 In joining a program, you’ll travel to a new city each month on a set itinerary with a group of fellow professionals from various industries and nationalities.
-Remote Year currently offers 4-month and 12-month programs, along with exclusive membership benefits upon program completion.
+Remote Year currently offers various programs that run between 1 and 12 months long along with exclusive membership benefits upon program completion.
 Since 2015, nearly 2,000 people from around the world have participated in a Remote Year work and travel program, pursuing professional development and personal growth opportunities.